JuanPChicaC/Optimization/Static Optimization/README.md

 Also, please note that the studied assets should be considered as an investment project.
 Based on the principle of value in time, the expected return will be calculated as a geometric mean of the increments in the value.
 Risk will be computed as a geometric standard deviation for the same variable.

 A proposed solution for a portfolio compossed by two assets is presented in order to better explain the problem.
 Lately, a general solution is developed for the n assets portfolio case.
+The model is the income for [Portfolio Optimization Service](https://github.com/JuanPChicaC/WebDevelopment/tree/main/API/Portfolio%20Optimization%20Service), that pretend to be a way to deliver optimal portfolios to any client that require it.